REGISTRATION, SEASONS AND DIVISIONS

 Team Placement

-For Blastball, T-ball, Tadpole and Mosquito divisions, teams will be created within one or two weeks prior to the Opening Ceremonies.
-You will receive an email from the division coordinator the division coordinator or your child’s coach will email you to let you know which team your child is on as well as any pertinent information for their team.
+For Blastball, T-ball and Tadpole divisions, teams will be created within a few weeks prior to the Opening Ceremonies.
+You will receive an email from the division coordinator or your child’s coach will email you to let you know which team your child is on as well as any pertinent information for their team.

 Unfortunately, we cannot support specific team or coach requests.